Do I Need To Make An Appointment To Get An Injection At Got Vitamin B12?

-May benefit patients with nervous system or endocrine disorders, such as MS, diabetes, seizures, restless leg syndrome, thyroid disorders, and adrenal fatigue.
+Can benefit some patients with nervous system or endocrine disorders, such as MS, diabetes, seizures, restless leg syndrome, thyroid disorders, and adrenal fatigue.

-The majority of people who are Vitamin B12 deficient eat plentiful amounts of food containing Vitamin B12, but their bodies can’t absorb or use it.
-Given the enormous increase of digestive issues and daily stressors (alcohol, environmental pollutants, aging, medications) it’s not a surprise that so many of us are low in this essential vitamin.
-Other than from our diet, Vitamin B12 can be obtained through Vitamin B12 oral supplements and injections.
+The majority of people who are vitamin B12 deficient eat plentiful amounts of food containing vitamin B12, but their bodies can’t absorb or use it.
+The enormous increase in digestive issues and daily stressors (alcohol, environmental pollutants, aging, medications) inhibit our absorption of this essential vitamin.
+Other than from our diet, vitamin B12 can be obtained through vitamin B12 oral supplements and injections.

-Vegetarians, vegans, people 50 years old and older, people who drink alcohol, people with digestive issues, anyone regularly taking medications known to affect Vitamin B12 absorption such as Prilosec and Tums (ask for a complete list for more info), anyone who recently had surgery or dental procedures using nitrous oxide (which inactivates Vitamin B12 in the body).
+Vegetarians, vegans, people 50 years old and older, people who drink alcohol, people with digestive issues, anyone regularly taking medications known to affect vitamin B12 absorption such as Prilosec and Tums (ask for a complete list for more info), anyone who has recently had surgery or dental procedures using nitrous oxide (which inactivates vitamin B12 in the body).
 Vitamin B12 is safe for pregnant women and anyone receiving chemotherapy and/or radiation.

 Are Vitamin B12 Injections Safe For Kids?

-Slight bruising and or soreness at the injection site can occur.
+Slight bruising and/or soreness at the injection site can occur.
 There are no known toxic effects when administered at appropriate levels.
-Allergic reactions can happen with any intramuscular injections.
-Naturopathic Doctors, who administer and oversee Vitamin B12 injections at Got Vitamin B12, are trained and prepared to treat any reaction.
+Allergic reactions can happen with any intramuscular injection.
+The Naturopathic doctors who administer and oversee the injections at Got Vitamin B12, are trained and prepared to treat any reaction.

 Will A Vitamin B12 Injection Interfere With My Medications?